Mass Torts, Multi-District Litigation and Class Action Attorney

 On a personal note, Emily’s husband, Joseph Roark, is also an attorney at the firm.
-They have an 11-year old son who consumes their free time.
+They have an 11-year old son who they enjoy watching play golf and tennis.
 Emily and Joe are members of St. Thomas More and volunteer at their son’s school, St Mary.
-For relaxation, Emily enjoys working out, especially Barre, yoga, and tennis.
-She also enjoys watching her son play sports.
+For relaxation, Emily enjoys watching her son’s sporting events, working out and escaping to the beach.